 A copy will be sent to you as soon as possible but this will not be later than 40 days after your request.

-If you would like to access your personal data held by us, please apply in writing to our data protection officer:
+If you would like to access your personal data held by us, please apply in writing to the National Trust Information Security team:

 7. Updating and amending your personal information